 How to make Turkey Tetrazzini

 I already mentioned how much my hubby loved this recipe, but even my picky-eating kids enjoyed it.
 It’s impossible to go wrong with all the ‘kid-friendly’ ingredients.
-If you do want to add a few extra veggies, or switch out the type of noodles, here are some options:
+If you do want to add a few extra veggies, or switch out the type of noodles, here are some options to make it your own way:

 - Switch the linguine noodles for spaghetti or egg noodles.
 Still use 16 ounces of noodles, and follow the normal cooking instructions.